mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 DC/OS provides a platform for running complex distributed systems both for Big Data applications and also custom containerized applications.
 But what happens if your application keeps failing?
 Debugging in distributed systems is always difficult and while DC/OS provides a number of tools for debugging, it might be difficult to choose which of these tools to apply in which situation.

 This tutorial provides an overview to debugging applications and their deployments on DC/OS.

-This tutorial should not be considered an exhaustive resource for debugging on DC/OS, but rather a starting point.
+As such, it should not be considered an exhaustive resource for debugging on DC/OS, but rather a starting point.

 You should have a working knowledge of DC/OS in order to complete this tutorial.
-There are plenty of other [tutorials](/1.11/tutorials/) to get you up and running with DC/OS.
+However, if needed there are plenty of other [tutorials to get you up and running](/1.11/tutorials/).

-Expecting failures and preparing for it, is probably to most important tip for working with distributed system (and as such also a design criteria for DC/OS).
-So a few of the most important steps are – hopefully – happening before the actual debugging:
+It is helpful to keep in mind that failures are to be expected when working with distributed systems.
+Many components must be configured to work together, and this takes detailed preparation and awareness during installation and initial configuration.
+Fortunately, it also means a few of the most important steps can be taken care of before any debugging is necessary:

 - [Design your applications for debuggability](https://schd.ws/hosted_files/mesosconeu17/a6/MesosCon%20EU%202017%20University%20Slides.pdf)
 - [Follow best practices for deployments](https://mesosphere.com/blog/improving-your-deployments/)